 When you have been injured, you might be facing stress on top of the pain from your injuries.
 The accident could have impacted your ability to go to work, drive a car, and pay for your bills.
 An experienced Chicago premises liability attorney can help you determine if you have a claim against the property owner or responsible party for your injury.
 If you do, an attorney can begin gathering evidence to determine liability.
 This might include requesting and reviewing the following:

 An experienced Chicago premises liability lawyer can also handle the insurance companies so you can focus on your recovery.
-At Staver Accident Injury Lawyers, P.C., we have the experience you need to recover compensation for your injuries.
+Our attorneys have the experience you need to recover compensation for your injuries.

 We’re also here to help guide you through the personal injury process.
 You can contact us for a free, confidential legal consultation and we can discuss with you how we can help.